Once you receive your grant funds, you begin the complex

 For details on ESSA requirements for the provision of equitable services to private nonprofit schools (PNPs), refer to the ESSA Private School Equitable Services page of the TEA website.

-Approval, Disclosure, and Justification Forms under the New EDGAR
+Approval, Disclosure, and Justification Forms

 Other forms are also available to justify specific costs.
 Those are